Costs

 First method:

-• In the Project Import dialogue, select the project to which you would like to add the schedule.
+In the Project Import dialog, select the project that you would like to add the schedule to.

-• You should have both a schedule and costs for your project.
+Now you should have both a schedule and costs in your project.

 Second Method